NVIDIA-AI-Blueprints/quantitative-portfolio-optimization/CONTRIBUTING.md

-# Contributing to NVIDIA GPU-Accelerated Portfolio Optimization
+# Contributing to NVIDIA Quantitative Portfolio Optimization developer example

 Thank you for your interest in contributing to Quantitative Portfolio Optimization developer example!
 This document provides guidelines and instructions for contributing to the project.